 The Drain Commissioner may have jurisdiction over private road developments or land split developments depending on how the property will be used and whether the use of the property impacts a Drain.
 The jurisdictional criteria are set forth in Section 2.0 above.
-The Drain Commissioner strongly recommends that plans for private road developments or land split developments be submitted for review to avoid the risk that a project could be delayed because approval was required but not obtained.
+The Drain Commissioner strongly recommends that plans for private road developments or land split developments be submitted for review so as to avoid the risk that a project could be delayed because approval was required but not obtained.

 If preliminary plans are submitted, preliminary plans for private road and land split developments will be reviewed by the Drain Commissioner as per preliminary plats.
-A checklist of requirements for preliminary plats/plans can be found in Appendix F. Submission requirements for preliminary plans can be found in Section 3.1 Preliminary Plat/Plan Submission Requirements & Procedures.
+A checklist of requirements for preliminary plats/plans can be found in Appendix F. Requirements for preliminary plans can be found in Section 3.1 Preliminary Plat/Plan Requirements & Procedures.
 Preliminary plans will be approved by the Drain Commissioner contingent upon review of detailed engineering and construction plans.

-Private road and land split development construction plans must be reviewed by, and a Drainage Permit obtained from, the Drain Commissioner if one or more of the Conditions in Section 2.0 apply.
-Construction plans will be reviewed for their compliance with the submission requirements described in Section 3.2 and the design standards listed in Section 4.0 Construction Plan Design Standards for Stormwater Systems.
+Permit obtained from, the Drain Commissioner if one or more of the Conditions in Section 2.0 apply.
+Construction plans will be reviewed for their compliance with the requirements described in Section 3.2 and the design standards listed in Section 4.0 Design Standards for Stormwater Systems.
 The plans must be approved by the Drain Commissioner prior to any on-site construction or grading.
 Only upon their approval will a permit be issued for discharge to an established drain and/or for work in a drain right-of-way.
-The initiation of grading or building activities before obtaining plan approvals and/or permits by the Drain Commissioner is the basis for issuance of a Stop Work Order.
+The initiation of grading or building activities before obtaining plan approvals and/or permits from the Drain Commissioner is the basis for issuance of a Stop Work Order.
 Stormwater facility maintenance must be ensured through a deed restriction or an equivalent legally binding agreement.
 Examples of such stormwater facility maintenance agreements can be found in Appendix H. A copy of the stormwater maintenance plan must be submitted to the Drain Commissioner as part of the review process.
 All review fees and expenses must be paid before final approval is given to proceed with construction activities.